-You could never put Robin Williams‘ career into one box.
+You could never put ROBIN WILLIAMS‘ career into one box.
 He was a hyperactive standup; a wacky comedic leading man; a stable presence in family fare; and a moving character actor.
 He could play everything from Peter Pan to a PTSD-addled homeless man (in the same year, no less!).
 Though he’s still generally thought of as a comedian, the man had range.

-But following that film’s astounding success (over $200 million in worldwide grosses) and with an Oscar under his belt, Robin Williams didn’t turn his back on smaller, independent films.
+By the time Williams won an Oscar in 1998, he’d become one of Hollywood’s biggest box office draws.
+Still, he didn’t turn his back on smaller, independent films.
 Williams proved he was the type of actor willing to take a risk on an unknown filmmaker or an outside-the-box premise; and the odds of these indies getting attention, funding, or distribution were no doubt increased thanks to support from an actor like Robin Williams.
 A number of the actor’s lesser-known indie projects are also worth exploring.
 In light of his untimely passing, we take a look at some of these films.

 Before Catfish-ing was a thing, Williams delved into that territory in this psychological thriller based on a true story.
 He plays a radio host who starts investigating the existence of a teenage memoirist, but soon learns he might be digging a bit too deep.